Infinibyte-Github/Infinibyte-Github/README.md

-- 👋 Hi, I’m @Infinibyte-Github
+- 👋 Hi, I’m Infinibyte
 - 👀 I’m interested in computers, programming, games, memes and music
 - 🌱 I’m currently learning Python, Javascript and C(++)
 - 💞️ I’m looking to collaborate on anything